 On the other hand, HR professionals who err too far on the side of pleasing employees end up getting too friendly with them at the expense of the company’s interests.
 This may result in company policies not being followed or confidential information being shared with people who shouldn’t know it.
 HR does need to support employees, but it’s also an important part of the job to protect the company’s interests.
 Befriending employees at the expense of the company is too far in the other direction.

 Especially for new HR professionals, the importance of remaining compliant might be underestimated.
 However, failing to fully audit payroll or remain compliant with all regulations can create huge problems down the road.
 There are legal deadlines that can’t be missed and paperwork that has to be filled out perfectly.
 Human resources is a very busy department, but HR professionals can’t get so involved with other tasks that compliance is forgotten.

 Are you looking for a HRIS to help manage everything from applicant tracking to benefits and compliance?
-Check out our vendor match page and HR Payroll Systems will help you find the software that will best fit your needs.
+Check out our HRIS software match page and Matchr will help you find the software that will best fit your needs.

 Use our Software Match tool — completed in less than two minutes!

 Chat one-on-one with an HR Software Specialist to discuss your business needs.

 We hand-pick the best HRIS software matches for you to review.